The Benzodiazepine Evidence

 Dr Vernon Coleman

-Here is a small sample of the evidence that has been available to all doctors for decades.
+Here, now, is the evidence that has been available to all general practitioners.
 The journals from which the quotes are taken are named underneath each quotation.

 `Since habitual use is common it is wise to prescribe these drugs with care to review repeatedly the prescription of a benzodiazepine once it has been given for more than a few weeks.
 If intolerance to the effects of the drug appears to be developing, as shown by an increase in dosage, the dose should be reduced and the drug stopped as quickly as possible.’